langchain4j/langchain4j/docs/docs/tutorials/6-tools.md

 `ToolSpecification` is an object that contains all the information about the tool:
 - The `name` of the tool
 - The `description` of the tool
-- The `parameters` of the tool
+- The `parameters` (arguments) of the tool and their descriptions

-It is recommended to provide as much information about the tool as possible: a clear name, a complete description, and a description for each parameter, etc.
+It is recommended to provide as much information about the tool as possible: a clear name, a comprehensive description, and a description for each parameter, etc.

 There are two ways to create a `ToolSpecification`: